-I like eating seasonally.
-And every season change serves up something special.
+I like eating seasonally and every fall we look forward to Thai red curry with kabocha squash and every season change serves up something special.
 Spring artichokes pave the way for Summer tomatoes, field peas and cornbread to punctuate hot summer days.
-Fall greens lead the way toward winter squashes, roasted to perfection to create wonderfully complex flavors in dishes like this curry with squash.
+Fall greens lead the way toward winter squashes, roasted to perfection to create wonderfully complex flavors in dishes like this curry.

 One of our favorite winter squashes is the kabocha, an Asian variety revered in some cultures as an aphrodisiac.
 While I can add nothing to this claim I do welcome anything and everything capable of introducing a little more love into the scheme of things.